Performance management must be a priority

 Elements of individual performance

 The elements of individual performance can vary greatly.
 A way to keep this simple is to break down the components of what an individual needs to bring to the party to help your business be successful.
 The four most common components are:

 - Capability – This includes, knowledge, skills, competence any specialist knowledge as well as physical ability to do the work.

 - Impact – This is about individual objectives productivity, efficiency, effectiveness in relation to their specific job, their team and the organisational results.

-- Behaviour – This can be about attitude, buy in or engagement, contribution to the desired culture and values of your business.
+- Behaviour – This can be about attitude, buy-in or engagement, contribution to the desired culture and values of your business.

 - Talent – this can be about how the contribution and potential of the employee impacts or can benefit the organisation.
 It can be about suitability for progression either across or up the organisational career path.

-A good business will have aligned the overall desired measurements or results, with the elements of managed performance.
+A good business will have aligned the overall desired measurements or results, with the elements of a managed performance.
 There are literally hundreds of performance frameworks, and if you are intending to or in the throes of developing a performance framework, you need to remember there are only two rules: